South Wentworthville

 Residential development activity is lower than average in South Wentworthville according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, South Wentworthville averaged approximately 48 new dwelling approvals annually over the past five financial years, totalling an estimated 242 homes.
-As of FY-26, 15 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 1.5 new residents per year per dwelling constructed was observed.
-However, recent data shows this has increased to 7.9 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints in the area.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows South Wentworthville averaged around 48 new dwelling approvals each year over the past five financial years.
+This totals an estimated 242 homes.
+So far in FY-26, 15 approvals have been recorded.
+On average, 1.5 new residents per year per dwelling constructed were recorded between FY-21 and FY-25.

 Frequently Asked Questions - Development